AlisAquilae/Academia/content/Notes/Literature Notes/River Flow/Reader RF-Chapter 1-Hydrostatic Basics.md

 *Simon Stevin*, a renowned Dutch scientist (1548 - 1620) explained this phenomenon intuitively.
 He argued that if a pressure difference existed between two differently sized reservoirs, the fluid would start flowing.
 However, since hydrostatics assumed the fluid to be at rest (non-flowing), pressures must be equal at depths.
 This reasoning also leads to what is known as the law of communicating vessels: a difference in fluid levels between two connected parts would generate pressure differences, which is impossible in a standing fluid./

 Stevin's argument can be applied in all directions, proving that pressure in a fluid is the same in every direction.
 This principle is also known as [[Pascal's Law]].
 Pascal's law is reflected in the equation for hydrostatic pressure (Eq.
 1.3), which gives the magnitude of pressure without specifying any direction.
 Thus, pressure is not a vector but a scalar quantity

+## 1.3.2 Applications of hydrostatic pressure
+Hydrostatic pressure plays an essential role in numerous fields, including:
+- Engineering: in civil and mechanical engineering, hydrostatic pressure must be considered when designing structured that interact with fluids, such as dams, bridges and pipelines
+- Medicine: In the human body, blood pressure behaves like hydrostatic pressure, where the pressure exerted by blood in arteries depends on gravity and the position of the body
+- Meteorology: Atmospheric pressure, a form of hydrostatic pressure in gases, helps explain weather patterns, storm systems, and altitude-based variations in climate
+- Oceanography: In the study of the ocean, hydrostatic pressure helps explain the distribution of marine life, the structure of ocean currents, and the behavious of submersible vehicles
+- Measuring pressure in flowing water: In this chapter, we treat hydrostatic pressure (i.e. no-flow conditions), but it also has applications in cases of flowing water.